DPlayer234/houston-tools/README.md

 ]
 ```

 The board emoji must either be a unicode emoji or "&lt;id&gt;:&lt;name&gt;", i.e. "1305835613790146631:wowie".
 Board emojis must be unique per guild.
 Unicode emojis are matches exactly, while custom emojis are matched by ID.

-The guild identifies where reactions are monitored and what boards commands will show.
-The channel _can_ be in another server, but this isn't recommended.
-The channel must be unique across all boards (not just per guild) and the bot must be able to post there.
+The bot must be able to post to the channel.

 The name is purely cosmetic and may be displayed in places where a channel name may be expected but channel mentions aren't valid.